LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       the root directory of the application files.

    module
-      A Prolog entity characterized by an identity and a set of predicate directives and clauses.
+      A Prolog entity characterized by an identity and a set of :term:`predicates directives <predicate directive>` and clauses.
       Prolog modules are usually static although some Prolog systems allow the creation of dynamic modules at runtime.
 Prolog modules can be seen as prototypes.

    message
       A query sent to an object.
 In logical terms, a message can be seen as